Nandhini-Madan/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.
+The DOM represents a document with a logical tree.
+Each branch of the tree ends in a node, and each node contains objects.
+DOM methods allow programmatic access to the tree; with them one can change the structure, style or content of a document.
+Nodes can have event handlers attached to them.
+Once an event is triggered, the event handlers get executed.

 2. What is an event?
+HTML DOM Events.
+HTML DOM events allow JavaScript to register different event handlers on elements in an HTML document.
+Events are normally used in combination with functions, and the function will not be executed before the event occurs (such as when a user clicks a button)

 3. What is an event listener?
+An event listener is a procedure or function in a computer program that waits for an event to occur.
+Examples of an event are the user clicking or moving the mouse, pressing a key on the keyboard, disk I/O, network activity, or an internal timer or interrupt.
+The listener is programmed to react to an input or signal by calling the event's handler.

 4. Why would we convert a NodeList into an Array?
+NodeLists are array-like but don't feature many of the methods provided by the Array, like forEach, map, filter

 5. What is a component?
+components are used to do for dynamic behaviour

 ### Git Set up